 Among the many US brokers, Robinhood is a breath of fresh air.
 The San Francisco based company bases its ethos on saving its clients money, and providing services for anyone, no matter how much money they have to trade.
 While they don’t have forex, Robinhood offers commission free stock, cryptocurrency, ETF and options trading with no minimum account deposit.
 The platforms charts are clean and clear with no confusing frills.
 While some have complained about a lack of educational materials, this broker has made great strides in this area, adding notable research firm Morning Star’s stock reports to their premium “Gold” service (leveraged trading is also available).
 All of these factors make Robinhood a great choice, particularly for a young trader getting started due to their low fees and no capital requirements.

-Make sure you check out our list and try each broker’s demo platforms before you invest any money in the markets.
-Finding a well-regulated broker will save you a huge amount of stress and most importantly, will mean your risk capital has the best chance of being looked after safely.
-As we can now see from the ESMA data, it pays to find the right broker.
+Make sure you try each broker’s demo platforms before you invest any money in the markets.
+Finding a well-regulated broker will save you a huge amount of stress and, most importantly, will mean your risk capital has the best chance of being looked after safely.
+As we can now see from the valuable data provided through ESMA, it pays to find the right broker.

 We bet you have some questions.
 Reach out for a conversation with a member of our team here or check out the rest of our blog to keep your financially creative juices flowing.